VstLrd/Chem.Q/README.md

 # Chem.Q?

 A GUI version of [ChemCrow](https://github.com/ur-whitelab/chemcrow-public/tree/main) with ability to run on local LLMs.
-The credit belongs to them.
+The credit belongs to ur-whitelab.

 <br><br><br><br>